NateScarlet/cast-unknown-python/README.md

 - datetime
 - one (one and the only one item from given iterable, otherwise None)
 - non_none (return default or raise error when given value is None)
+- instance (raise error when not is instance)

 ```python-repl
 >>> import cast_unknown as cast